Tonis81/ARSENCIA-Project/index.md

 <img src="Myself in paddy.JPG" style="zoom:80%;" />

 > Paddy field soil sample collection.
+Supporting collegues' research project.
+The beginning of a new research proposal.

 <br/>